ethereum/consensus-specs/specs/capella/beacon-chain.md

 New EIP-2718 transaction type, with the format being the single byte `TX_TYPE_WITHDRAWAL` followed by an SSZ encoding of the `WithdrawalTransaction` container comprising the transaction contents.

+*Note*: This container is used for both a special TX that goes into an `ExecutionPayload` as well as in the `BeaconState`'s `withdrawal_receipts` queue.

 ```python
 class WithdrawalTransaction(Container):
     address: ExecutionAddress